Best Places to Visit in Delhi

 4. Qutub Minar: The Tallest Brick Minaret in the World

-Qutub Minar, another UNESCO World Heritage Site, stands as a testament to Delhi’s historical richness.
+Qutub Minar, another UNESCO World Heritage Site, stands as a testament to Delhi’s rich historical heritage.
 This 73-meter-high minaret is adorned with intricate carvings.

 • Location: Mehrauli, New Delhi